 High SeatHigh Seat is on the boundary of North Yorkshire and Cumbria.
 It is debatable whether it should appear in this list or not and that depends on what defines a summit.
 Unlike all others in this list it is not a 'Marilyn' which requires it to have a prominence of 150 metres above its surroundings.
 High Seat only has a prominence of 112 metres.
 It might therefore be seen to be a subsidiary top of the fourth-placed Great Shunner Fell, although that is around four miles distant.
 High Seat is, however, defined as a 'Hewitt', being over 2,000ft (609.6m) and with a prominence of 30 metres or more.

 ⮝ 709m 2,326 ft

-Great WhernsideNot to be confused with the higher Whernside, Great Whernside is the watershed between Wharfedale and Nidderdale to the east of Kettlewell.
+Great WhernsideNot to be confused with the higher Whernside, Great Whernside rises to the east of Kettlewell and is the watershed between Wharfedale and Nidderdale.

 ⮝ 704m 2,310 ft

 Buckden PikeAt the head of Wharfedale, Buckden Pike offers fine views of other Yorkshire Dales peaks.
 To the south of the summit is a cross in memory of five Polish airmen who died when their Wellington bomber crashed there in 1942.

 ⮝ 702m 2,302ft